jicard/Check-The-Weather/README.md

 https://jicard.github.io/Check-The-Weather/

-This is a weather application using HTML, CSS, JavaScript, jQuery, Bootstrap, moment.js, FontAwesome API, Google Fonts API, and OpenWeatherMap API.
+This is a weather application built using HTML, CSS, JavaScript, jQuery, Bootstrap, moment.js, FontAwesome API, Google Fonts API, and OpenWeatherMap API.

 Search for a city and you will be given the current weather depicted by an icon, along with the temperature, humidity, and wind speed.